TTFB or Time to First Byte is the hardest thing to optimize in WordPress. This guide will help you with implementing some easy steps to improve TTFB.

 Cache HTML Pages on CDN

 An HTML page is the first piece your browser asks when a user visits your website.
 Due to several factors, Cloudflare by default won’t cache HTML/JSON.
 However, you can write custom rules to cache HTML pages in their CDN servers.
-This will increase the TTFB by 10x or even more!
+This will decrease the TTFB by 10x or even more!

 Use Cloudflare Argo